Presentations/popcorn-js/docs/controls.md

 controls( flag )
 ===============

-controls is a native HTML video element property that we have thrown onto each popcorn instance for your convenience.
+controls is a native HTML video element method that we have thrown onto each popcorn instance for your convenience.
 If controls is active, the video will be shown with its native set of controls ( play, timebar, volume, ect ).
 When controls is not active it will not show any of the controls overlaid over the video.

 * **flag** - boolean value specifying whether to show or hide the controls